CalistaJajalla/ugnai/README.md

 **Just open the website.** No login, no account, no installation required.

 The app runs on Vercel.
 When you open the link, you see the full app with all features.
-Your API keys are stored securely on the server - users never need their own.

 ---